pantheon-systems/documentation/source/content/advanced-global-cdn.md

  Advanced Global CDN provides <abbr title="Distributed Denial of Service">DDoS</abbr> protection and mitigation at the network (layer 3) and transport (layer 4) layers of the [OSI model](https://en.wikipedia.org/wiki/OSI_model).

-### SOC 2 compliance
+### SOC 2 Type 2 compliance

- SOC 2<Popover title="SOC" content="System and Organization Controls (SOC) is a suite of audit reports defined by the American Institute of Certified Public Accountants (AICPA)." /> compliance provides third-party assurance to our customers about the conformance of Pantheon’s information security system with industry standards.
+ SOC 2<Popover title="SOC" content="System and Organization Controls (SOC) is a suite of audit reports defined by the American Institute of Certified Public Accountants (AICPA)." /> Type 2 compliance provides third-party assurance to our customers about the conformance of Pantheon’s information security system with industry standards.
 Our SOC 2 compliance covers the Security and Availability [Trust Services Criteria](https://www.aicpa.org/interestareas/frc/assuranceadvisoryservices/trustdataintegritytaskforce.html).

 ### IP Allowlisting & Blocklisting